tonilin/button_link_to/README.md

 # ButtonLinkTo

-A button version of Rails link_to helper
+A button version of Rails link_to helper.
+Try your self <http://button-link-to.herokuapp.com/>

 ## Installation